raspberrypilearning/ML-image-detection-starter/en/step_2.md

 --- task ---

 In the box labelled **Class 1**, click the button labelled **Webcam**.
-If the browser asks you for permission to use the camera, click **Allow**.
+If the browser asks you for permission to use the camera, click on **Allow**.
 ![The 'Webcam' button highlighted.](images/webcam.png)

 --- collapse ---
 ---
-title: Safety Tip
+title: Safety tip
 ---
-For this activity, pointing your camera away from your face or sitting out of the shot will make sure that you aren't storing images of yourself on the cloud unnecessarily.
+For this activity, point your camera away from your face or sit out of the shot, to make sure that you are not storing images of yourself on the cloud unnecessarily.
 --- /collapse ---

 --- /task ---